-Neighbours and networks: An individual-based, community level pollinator-visitation network.
+Neighbours and networks: an individual-based, community-level pollinator-visitation network.

+How can it be individual based and community level at the same time?
+Bit confusing

 Can skip until rule on second page

 P1: Interactions between species structure plant community and contribute to biodiversity maintenance.
-Most plant species rely on animal-pollinator (Ollerton) and plant fitness is tightly linked to pollinator sharing.
+Most plant species rely on animal-pollinator (Ollerton), and plant fitness is tightly linked to pollinator sharing.
 Interacting populations are aggregations of interacting individuals, thus the outcome of interactions between species can be influenced by both intraspecific and interspecific variation in attractiveness to pollinators.
-Attractiveness to pollinators varies not only with individual traits such as floral display size and height (Lortie, that morphotype facilitation paper), but the density and identity of neighbours, and the overall density of the area at larger scale.
+YES!!!
+Attractiveness to pollinators varies not only with individual traits such as floral display size and height (Lortie, that morphotype facilitation paper), but the density and identity of neighbours and the overall density of the area at larger scales.
 Pollinator-mediated interactions are hypothesized to fall on a continuum from facilitation to competition depending on the density (Rathcke).
-This hypothesis has some empirical support, however it is often not the case.
+This hypothesis has equivocal empirical support.

 Interactions for pollination are scale-dependent and occur at the whole-community level.
 However, most studies focus one pairwise interactions between plants.
 This is inadequate to describe higher-level patterns of interactions.
 Network analysis has been increasingly used to study….
 More recently, networks have been successfully downscaled (Gomez etc).
 These have explored specialization (Tur), phenology (Valverde).
 A few papers have explored how individual plant traits influence network topology (Dupont).
 However, these papers are not exploring patterns at the community level.
-Maglienesi uses both species and individual networks to explore changes in specialization across a gradient of elevation.
+Maglienesi uses both species and individual networks to explore changes in specialization across a gradient of elevation. solid

-Community’s shaped by competition are characterized by…Resource partitioning, specialization, nestedness, connectivity etc. Pauw (2018) writes that negative-frequency dependence requires the partitioning of visits between plants.
+Communities are shaped by competition are characterized by…Resource partitioning, specialization, nestedness, connectivity etc. Pauw (2018) writes that negative-frequency dependence requires the partitioning of visits between plants.
 Positive density-dependence has been reported… Negative has been reported.
 Under interspecific competition, pollinators are expected to become more specialized by increasing resource partitioning (Schoener 1974, Inouye 1978).
 When niche partitioning is occurring by flexible foragers in response to interspecific competition, network modularity is expected to increase (Spiesman and Gratton).
 They also predict that specialization should increase with plant resource availability because it supports pollinators within their niches, and prevents them from having to be more general.
 Nestedness has been demonstrated in several studies to reduce competition through….
 Both specialization and complementarity are expected to reduce inter-species competition and promote coexistence ((MacArthur 1955; Elton 1958; Levine & HilleRisLambers2009).
 In nested networks, both specialists and generalists tend to interact with generalists, specialist-specialist relationships are rarer.